28/2 to 7/03/2022

 Join us on an Expedition to the undisputed Nr 1 dive destination in the world - Galapagos in Ecuador.
 This place has one of the highest fish biomasses in the world.
 Sharks, dolphins, penguins, sea lions, millions of fish as well as giant schools of hammerheads await you.
-We reserved the perfect dates - right over Easter 2021 to make the most of the public holidays.
+We reserved the perfect dates - right over Chinese New Year for those in Asia.

 In a week of diving the rugged and remote islands of the Galapagos you will encounter countless different species of habitat and animals.
 Four different currents converge in Galapagos making it the most unusual place in the world to dive.
 Check out the video by Darren Saddler from our last expetion to Galapagos.

 Your Galapagos liveaboard diving adventures in will encompass everything from sharks to dolphins and even macro.
 The islands are best known for amazing shark diving around Wolf and Darwin Islands.
 These small and remote islands are best reached by liveaboard vessels for divers.
 Your diving experience here will generally include Galapagos sharks, silky sharks and lots of schooling hammerheads being cleaned by king angelfish.
 Seeing marine turtles, schools of tuna, eagle rays, and sea lions is very common.
 All the islands you travel to are amazing sites for underwater photography.
 Unrivaled is the experience of diving with the Marine Iguana, one of the many species that can only be found in Galapagos.